 12.2.12.
-Medical Amnesty and Good Samaritan Policy
+Medical Amnesty and Good Samaritan Protocols

 It is in the best interest of students' welfare that persons who have alcohol or other drug-related emergencies be brought to the attention of medical personnel.
-Furthermore, Oglethorpe University recognizes that the potential for disciplinary action for these incidents may act as a barrier to students who would otherwise seek medical assistance themselves or for other students.
-It is for these reasons that the University maintains a medical amnesty (sometimes referred to as Good Samaritan) protocol.
+Furthermore, Oglethorpe University recognizes that the potential for disciplinary action for these and other incidents may act as a barrier to students who would otherwise seek assistance themselves or for other students.
+It is for these reasons that the University maintains medical amnesty and Good Samaritan protocols.
 In these incidents, the primary concern is the well-being, health, and safety of students.